 The school system has developed the following strategy statement regarding bullying behaviors:

 “We recognize bullying as the deliberate use of any word, look, sign, or act that hurts a person’s body, feelings, or things.
 We also recognize bullying as a type of violence that occurs when someone uses his or her power unfairly and repeatedly to hurt someone else.”

-To make the schools violence-free and safe from bullying, Cannon County says they pledge:
+To make Cannon Co.
+Schools violence-free and safe from bullying, they pledge:

 • not to tolerate bullying